moonrhythm/hime/README.md

 - Built-in core functions for build web server
 - Reduce developer bug

-## What this framework DO NOT focus
+## What is this framework DO NOT focus

 - Speed
 - One framework do everything